Artemigos/Dotfiles/README.md

 - polybar - top bar with tray
 - feh - wallpaper setter
-- compton - compositor
+- picom - compositor
 - rofi - for all the selection menus
 - xsel - for emoji selector
 - xclip - for screenshot copying
-- scrot - for making screenshots
+- maim - for making screenshots
-- gnome-screensaver - for screen locking
+- light-locker - for screen locking
 - numlockx - to enable numlock after login
 - ibus - input bus
 - xte - to simulate media key presses on mouse buttons